odoo/documentation/accounting/payables/supplier_bills/bills_or_receipts.rst

-If my company's bank account is used to pay for goods where only a purchase receipt are issued I should use the purchase receipts function in Odoo to handle them in accounting.
+If my company's bank account is used to pay for goods where only a purchase receipt are issued I should use the purchase receipts function in Twenty20 to handle them in accounting.

 Let's take the following example: we need to buy tea for our customers from a local tea store that doesn't issue bills.
 We go every